 Teach Company Policy To Your Employees

 Connecteam lets you create your very own knowledge base for the entire team, which is where you can attach all of your company policies in real time.
 You can even search for specific policies by keyword.
-It’s accessible on employees’ own mobile phone so they have direct access to the company policy at any time (from the second you update it).
+It’s accessible on employees’ own mobile phone so they have direct access to the policy at any time (from the second you update it).

 Reduce clutter and provide employees with specific learning resources.
 Assign multiple knowledge bases to different departments, as well as multiple sections with folders, sub-folders, items and files.